teolotti/dtnsim-SDN/dtnsim/useCases/tutorial/Readme.txt

 ./script2.sh the graphic results are generated with python scripts after having run script.sh.
 Results are saved in results_Graphis folder
 ./scriptMain.sh all data results and graphics are generated and saved in the respective folders.

+Additional Note: in order to obtain the graphics results, several python scripts must be run.
+The following python libraries are needed to be installed for python 3.4: matplotlib, math.
+In Ubuntu this can be done with the command "sudo pip3 install matplotlib".